Why is Snapchat not working and what is 'please check your connection and try again' issue?

 Nonetheless, there are enough Snapchat users to cause a surge in complaints on Twitter when the app began to not work for some people.

-Since around 1pm on Friday November 10th, some Snapchat users were unable to log into the app.
+Snapchat went down at around 1pm on Friday November 10, with some Snapchat users unable to log into the app.

 By 1.37pm, there had been nearly 2,000 reports of issues on Downdetector, a website that tracks online outages.

-64% of these issues were to do with login problems, 20% to do with the app in general, and 16% to do with the server connection.
+64 per cent of these issues were to do with login problems, 20 per cent to do with the app in general, and 16 per cent to do with the server connection.

 At 2.22pm, Snapchat Support acknowledged the problem on Twitter.